Setup

 See the interactive help for more usage details:

-piv-agent setup-slots --help
+piv-agent setup --help

 SSH